Enduring Guardian

 An enduring guardian cannot consent to anything unlawful and cannot attend to certain things, including but not limited to:

-If you like more information or advice on Enduring Guardianship or if you have another Wills & Estate Planning matter, please complete and submit the Express Enquiry form on the top right hand side of this page and we will contact you to discuss your enquiry or call us on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange an appointment. |
+If you would like more information or advice on Enduring Guardianship or if you have another Wills & Estate Planning matter, please complete and submit the express enquiry form or call us on +61 2 9223 9166 to arrange an appointment.